 There are two main ways to avoid rollover contracts.
 The first is to understand the risk.

-When you sign up for a new energy contract, you must make a note of renewal window.
+When you sign up for a new energy contract, you must make a note of the renewal window.
 That way, you can start looking for a new tariff as soon as your renewal window opens.
-It is your responsibility and will help prevent you rollover without noticing it has occurred.
+It is your responsibility and will help prevent you from rollover without noticing it has occurred.

 At Love Energy Savings, we know you are busy running your business.
 That is why when you switch with us, we’ll be in touch to let you know when you can switch to a new contract.
 We’ll also provide the latest energy deals available to you to ensure you stay on the right business energy tariff.

 If your business is on deemed or rollover rates, you can make significant savings by switching suppliers.